Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 The City of Vancouver is responsible for:

-- Administering the <a href="https://vancouver.ca/your-government/licence-bylaw.aspx">Business Licence Bylaw</a>, including processing applications, renewals, and amendments to licences.
+- Administering the <a href="https://vancouver.ca/your-government/licence-bylaw.aspx">Licence Bylaw</a>, including processing applications, renewals, and amendments to licences.
 - Operating the **Business Licence System of Record**, which records licence issuance, renewals, revocations, and changes to attributes such as business trade name or location.
 - Reviewing foundational identity, property ownership, and authorization documentation as part of the licensing process.